 Challenges and innovation

 There is a need for new challenges and innovation in mixture testing for a broad range of chemicals.
 A range of innovative research projects was presented at the two-day symposium.
 Recently the European Commission has funded a research project focusing on the toxicological risks of mixtures: the EuroMix project.
-This project will improve the understanding on how chemicals should be grouped based on better understanding the mechanism of action.
-The EUToxRisk21 project will also contribute to better understanding of these mechanism of actions.
+This project will improve the understanding of how chemicals should be grouped based on a better understanding of the mechanism of action.
+The EUToxRisk21 project will also contribute to a better understanding of these mechanisms of actions.
 The feasibility of screening a high number of chemicals will be studied in this project.
 Other topics of these projects include societal needs for reducing animal testing.

-People can become exposed to chemicals via the environment, food, the work place or via the use of consumer products.
+People can become exposed to chemicals via the environment, food, the workplace or via the use of consumer products.
 In this regard the new European Biomonitoring Initiative was presented and how it will contribute to better understanding the overall health effect based on questionnaires, health examination and biomonitoring results.
-The effect of early exposure to chemicals later in life was addressed in presentations from the Exposomics project and the EDC-MixRisk project, essential for making scientific progress on the risks of endocrine disrupting chemicals.
-These projects demonstrated the advantages of a close cooperation between toxicology and epidemiology.
+The effect of early exposure to chemicals later in life was addressed in presentations from the Exposomics project and the EDC-MixRisk project, essential for making scientific progress on the risks of endocrine-disrupting chemicals.
+These projects demonstrated the advantages of close cooperation between toxicology and epidemiology.